PhD Student Handbook

 Curriculum

-The PhD program in nursing is designed to prepare nurse scholars with skills and knowledge necessary to conduct research on rural health and vulnerable populations.
+The PhD program in nursing is designed to prepare nurse scholars with the skills and knowledge necessary to conduct research on rural health and vulnerable populations.
 Graduates of the program are expected to assume leadership roles in nursing related to rural health and vulnerable populations in academic and practice settings.

 List of courses